philmtl/Ormuco-interview-questions/README.md

 Question A wasnt sure what they wanted so wrote a line intercept script for x1 and x2 based on user inputs, did not have time to debug.

 Question B pretty straight forward

-Question C  was not sure what it was asking focused on a and b when i couldnt no find info.
+Question C  was not sure what it was asking focused on a and b when i could not find info.